ORNL-RSEI/SMDemoBioref/StandardOperatingProcedures.md

 # Standard Operating Procedures

-## University of Florida's Stan Mayfield Demonstration Biorefinery
+## University of Florida Stan Mayfield Demonstration Biorefinery

 Standard Operating Procedures (SOPs) instruct personnel how to methodically complete tasks to ensure that they are performed in a safe and consistent manner.